dimacellist/js_exercise/readme.md

 Objective:

-Given the numerical lengths of the 3 sides of a triangle, return the type of triangle formed by these 3 sides.
+For any given sentence, reverse the characters of each word in the sentence.

 ## Number 2: Triangle Categorization